yingchengyang/yingchengyang.github.io/_pages/about.md

 Teaching
 ======
+* 2022 spring, TA in Statistical Machine Learning, instructed by Prof. Jun Zhu
-* 2021 Fall, TA in Discrete mathematics for Computer Science, instructed by A/Prof Hang Su
+* 2021 Fall, TA in Discrete mathematics for Computer Science, instructed by A/Prof. Hang Su
-* 2021 Spring, TA in Discrete mathematics for Computer Science, instructed by A/Prof Hang Su
+* 2021 Spring, TA in Discrete mathematics for Computer Science, instructed by A/Prof. Hang Su

 Miscellaneous
 ======